 Can you submit before the vicious dog reaches the fence in three seconds?

 Remember that even though our songs sound different, they follow the same tune.
 Go buy yourself some caviar, you peasant.
 You’ve earned it.

-Posted on July 31, 2013, in Cool Stuff and tagged alex grover, artwork, bridge on the river kwai, caviar, emilydickinsonridesabmx, flash fiction, july 2013, literary magazine, magazine, marching, photography, poetry, postcard shorts, short story, submissions, summer issue, yorick magazine.
+Posted on July 31, 2013, in Cool Stuff and tagged artwork, bridge on the river kwai, caviar, emilydickinsonridesabmx, flash fiction, july 2013, literary magazine, magazine, marching, photography, poetry, postcard shorts, short story, submissions, summer issue, yorick magazine.
 Bookmark the permalink.
 1 Comment.